Frontiers-PackForge/expandedae-cosmolite/README.md

 - [ ] Pattern provider changes
   - Add button to multiply all patterns inside
 - [ ] Add exponents/scientific notation to the craft amount screen thingy
+- [ ] Middle mouse click on item in emi allows to order item directly